 5. What other factors can increase the risk of a blood clot while I am using this form of birth control.

 Up to 1,000 healthy, non-smoking women in the U.S. die every year specifically due to a Pulmonary Embolism (blood clot in the lung) as a direct result of the use of the Pill, Patch or Ring.

-Up to 2,600 women in the U.S. are effected by a pulmonary embolism as a result of the pill, patch and ring.
+1 in 300 women in the U.S. are effected by a blood clot as a result of the pill, patch and ring.
 PE's are a potentially catastrophic and often lead to death.

 Doctors and Pharmaceutical companies refer to this as a "very rare event".
 Does this sound like a "very rare event" to you??? if it's you or a loved one, we suspect you wished they used a safer and more effective form of birth control.

 Effectiveness & Safety